Matthiosso/website/README.md

 # Website

-This is a simple website using Vue.js.
+This is a simple website using Vue.js and Docker.